 Once a judgment is entered, either or both spouses can appeal a trial court judge's decision to a higher ("appellate" or "appeals") court, although it is unusual for an appeals court to overturn a judge or jury's decision in a divorce case.

-While you might hope for an amicable divorce and agreement on all issues, unfortunately couples often have to litigate their case to a final judgment in court.
+While you may hope for an amicable divorce and agreement on all issues, couples often have to litigate their case to a final judgment in court.
 Whether it's resolved informally or formally, however, you're going to need a strong advocate by your side to make your case and fight for your interests.
-There are experienced family law attorneys in your area who can do just that.
-Contact one today and receive a free initial review of your case.
+Contact an experienced family law attorney in your area who can help ease the stress of a divorce.